Checking whether a word is Hamming-isometric in linear time: Algorithms for checking whether a word is Hamming-isometric

 \begin{proposition} It can be checked in time $O(kn)$ and space $O(n)$ whether a word of length $n$ has a $k$-error border. \end{proposition}

-\begin{proof} Pattern matching with $k$ mismatches can be solved in $O(nk)$ time (see \cite{LandauVishkin1985}, \cite{GalilGiancarlo1986} and \cite{NavarroRaffinot2002}).
-These algorithms are based on a technique called the Kangaroo method.
-This method computes the Hamming distance for every alignment in $O(k)$ time by “jumping” from one error to the next.
-We use the Kangaroo method to check for each index $i$ whether a word $u$ of length $n$ has a $k$-error border of length $n-i$ in time $O(k)$.
+\begin{proof} We give two algorithms for solving this problem.
+The first one is based on a technique called the Kangaroo method used for pattern matching with $k$ mismatches in $O(nk)$ time (see \cite{LandauVishkin1985}, \cite{GalilGiancarlo1986} and \cite{NavarroRaffinot2002}).
+These algorithms compute the Hamming distance for every alignment in $O(k)$ time by “jumping” from one error to the next.
+We use the Kangaroo method to check for each index $i$ on a word $u$ of length $n$ whether it has a $k$-error border of length $n-i$ in time $O(k)$.

-To do so, we first compute in time and space $O(n)$ the suffix tree of $u$.
+To do so, we first compute in time and space $O(n)$ the suffix tree of the word $u$.
 The suffix tree is a compacted trie containing all the suffixes of $u$ by their keys and positions on $u$ as their values \cite{CrochemoreHancartLecroq2007}, \cite{ApostolicoEtAl2016}.
 The tree has a linear number of nodes and edges, each edge containing a pair of integers identifying a factor of $u$, e.g. (position, length), hence the linear space complexity.
 Suffix arrays can also be used for this problem.
 They contain essentially the starting positions of suffixes of $u$ sorted in lexicographic order.

 To get the overall running time, we need to answer Lowest Common Ancestor (LCA) queries in constant time \cite{HarelT84}, \cite{SchieberV88}.
 LCA queries give us the longest common prefix between two suffixes of $u$, essentially telling us where the first mismatch appears between a suffix of $u$ and its prefix of the same length.
 This can be performed by first constructing a Longest Common Prefix (LCP) array.
 The LCP array stores the length of the longest common prefix between two consecutive suffixes in the suffix array (lexicographic consecutive suffixes).
 This array can also be constructed in linear time.
 To compute the length of the longest prefix common to any two suffixes in the suffix tree (instead of consecutive suffixes), we need to use some range minimum query data structure.